benj-chen/Curriculum2020/AdvancedRobotControls.md

 ### Motor Encoders

-#### TalonFX
+#### Talon FX

-The Talon FX has an integrated encoder, but before you are able to collect data from it through the TalonFX, you have to do:
+The Talon FX motor controller has an integrated encoder, but before you are able to collect data from it through the TalonFX, you have to do:

 ```java
 TalonFX motor = new TalonFX(/*Relevant motor ID*/);